|

 5.7.7 Scripts/regular expressions

-6. Vulnerability Assessment and Penetration Testing Methods and Tools
+6. Vulnerability Assessment and Penetration Testing Methods and Tools6.1 Vulnerability scans

 6.1.1 Credentialed versus non-credentialed scans